OSTEsayed/OSTEsayed/README.md

-- 👋 Hi, I’m @OSTEsayed (Oudjani sayed taki eddine) A Programer ,web Devloper ,
+- 👋 Hi, I’m @OSTEsayed (Oudjani seyyid taqy eddine) A Programer ,web Devloper ,

   - Interested and studying in all The Computer sciens fields including:
     - Networking